iv-org/matrix-ai-moderator/README.md

 2. For messages from monitored members:
    - Messages shorter than the minimum length are skipped
    - The content is checked for inappropriate material
-   - If inappropriate:
+   - If inappropriate and it is a text message:
      - The message is deleted
      - First offense: User receives a warning
      - Second offense: User is banned
+   - If inappropriate and it is an image:
+     - The message is deleted
+     - The User is banned
    - If appropriate:
      - Message count is incremented
      - Once the required number of valid messages is reached, monitoring is removed

-3. Warning System:
+3. Warning System for text messages:
    - First inappropriate message: Warning message with 24-hour expiration
    - Second inappropriate message: Immediate ban
    - Warnings expire after 24 hours